tadakado/i2c_ws2812/README.md

 ## MCU and Peripherals ###

-The code is tested on ATtiny212.
-ATtiny 0 & 1 series may work.
+The code is tested on ATtiny 0 & 1 series (ATtiny212 & ATtiny402).
 I2C, CCL, SPI, and TCA peripherals are used.

 ## I2C ###